Home

 • "The beast that thou sawest was, and is not; and shall ascend out of the bottomless pit, and go into perdition: and they that dwell on the earth shall wonder, whose names were not written in the Book of Life from the foundation of the world, when they behold the beast that was, and is not, and yet is."

 Here again, God is showing us the juxtaposition of the "true believers" who were chosen and written in the Book from the foundation of the world, and the rest of the world.
-Note these particular people who wonder are not those in the book, but all whose names were not written in the Book of Life from the foundation of the world.
-These are not just those written corporately by Church membership, but the election only.
-Those written or decreed by the hand of God from before the world was created, they are those who don't wonder after the Beast!
-And that is a very important distinguishing characteristic between them and those who are registered afterward and "can" have their names blotted out.
-These Elect written from the foundation of the world cannot have their names blotted out.
-It's like God choosing our names in His pre-determination, versus man on his own choosing to add his name to the registry.
-God's work of Predestination and inclusion, which is by Grace alone, versus man's own efforts to become children of God.
+Note these particular people who wonder or are mesmerized by this likeness of a beast are not those in the book, but all whose names were not written in the Book of Life from the foundation of the world.
+These are not just those written corporately by church membership, but the election only.
+Those written or decreed by the hand of God from before the world was created, they are those who don't wonder or admire the likeness of the Beast.
+And that is a very important distinguishing characteristic between them, and those who are registered afterward and "can" have their names blotted out.
+These elect written from the foundation of the world cannot have their names blotted out.
+It's like God choosing our names in His pre-determination, versus man for his own purposes choosing to add his name to the registry.
+God's work of Predestination and inclusion, which is by Grace alone, versus man's own vain effort to become a child of God.

 So there are really three groups.
-Those who are not called (the non-churched world), those called (the visible church), and those both called and chosen (the indivisible Church).
+Those who are not called (the non-church), those called (the visible church), and those both called and chosen (the indivisible church).
 Only the latter has the promise of never being blotted out of God's Covenant registry.
-The fact that those who truly overcome in Christ cannot be blotted out, and were written in the Book from the foundation of the world, is in itself a testimony to eternal security.
+The fact that those who truly overcome in Christ cannot be blotted out, and were written in the Book from the foundation of the world, is in itself a testimony to perseverance of the saints and eternal security.

 Revelation 3:5